marcelog/PAMI/README.md

 ## Contributing
 To contribute:
  * Make sure you open a **concise** and **short** pull request.
- * Throw in any needed unit tests to accomodate the new code or the changes involved.
+* Throw in any needed unit tests to accommodate the new code or the changes involved.
  * Run `phing` and make sure everything is ok before submitting the pull request (make phpmd and CodeSniffer happy, also make sure that phpDocumentor